Updated Spring 2021

 Non-Toxic Synthetic Carpet

 1. Home Fresh – One of my top picks for synthetic carpet (PET polyester) with a felt backing.
 It was extremely low in odor and offgassing.
 It does contain Scotchguard.
+This refer a friend program should get you $350 off.

 See the carpet post for more details.

 2. Air.o by Mohawk – My other top pick for synthetic, this carpet is very similar to Homefresh.
 The carpet fibers are made from 100% PET (polyester).
-They claim it has no odor and is 0-VOC.
+They claim it has no odor and is zero-VOC.
 Some sellers list it as containing Scotchguard treatment.

 It has a similar felt padding which is far superior health-wise to typical polyurethane or latex rubber.

-3. FLOR – makes carpet tiles which can be arranged as rugs or wall to wall carpeting.
+3. FLOR – makes carpet tiles which can be arranged as rugs or wall-to-wall carpeting.

 Their regular nylon lines have a different type of offgassing odor than typical carpet, not necessarily less strong, but it did offgas faster.